dxw/brandbook/docs/brandbook.md

 # Google Docs

 There is a set of [Google Docs templates on Google Drive](https://drive.google.com/drive/u/0/folders/1N-hcrCGFdCjcknJucYD_uzVbWSvTb6Wo).
-If you need to make a new doc, look here first to see if something simialr exists.
+If you need to make a new doc, look here first to see if something similar exists.

 It's easy to [set up Docs to use our styles by default](https://docs.google.com/document/d/1219tnkgI1H0BXOOaOF3FjCBrKY0GiHWDm62fgqVE5vU/edit).